 In common usage, yes.
 However, we use the term "cellular therapy" because it more accurately describes what we deliver: a concentrated preparation of multiple cell types and bioactive factors, not purified stem cells alone.
 The therapeutic effect comes from the combined action of MSCs, progenitor cells, growth factors, and their paracrine secretions.

 Yes.
-We use autologous preparations-cells harvested from your own bone marrow.
+We use autologous preparations-cells harvested from your own bone marrow and adipose (fat) tissue.
 This eliminates risks of immune rejection, disease transmission, and regulatory concerns associated with allogeneic (donor) cells.
+Using both sources gives us a broader biological toolkit than either alone.

 Ready to Explore Your Options?